solana-foundation/solana-improvement-documents/proposals/0118-partitioned-epoch-reward-distribution.md

 during the epoch reward phase.
 Any other updates will have to wait until the end of the phase.

-Nonetheless, the overall amount of time that the user must wait before receiving and updating their stake rewards should be roughly equivalent to what they are now experiencing on the current mainnet beta, since the prolonged first block time at the epoch boundary effectively obstructs the user's access
+Nonetheless, the overall amount of wall time that the user must wait before receiving and updating their stake rewards should be roughly equivalent to what they are now experiencing on the current mainnet beta, since the prolonged first block time at the epoch boundary effectively obstructs the user's access